shpaw415/bunext/README.md

 ## 0.7.16

 - getServerSideProps can access session with getSession
-- fix ServerAction and getServersideProps not hot reloading
+- fix getServersideProps not hot reloading
+- fix session not loading correcly when a token is valid but not present in the session database